 Welcome everyone!
 I've began the journey of document my thesis ideas many times before.
 I even keep my favorite Moleskine with me at all times so I can record them as they occur.
 But now the time is really here and I need to have THE idea!

-he process of the Thesis.
+Over the past six months, I've thought a lot about the process of the Thesis.
 I thought it best to start at the beginning with keywords and evolve from there.
 Some I have noted include: collaboration, emerging technology, new media, social media, subcultures, and the concept that content is king (not in a James-Cameron-king-of-the-world way).

-Some ideas written do
+Some ideas written down include:

 1. Embracing User-generated content as a catalyst to social change.